-ANC3/4G is one of 40 Advisory Neighborhood Commissions in the District.
-Its 7 elected Commissioners each represent a Single Member District and they serve as the first line of local representation.
+ANC3/4G is one of 46 Advisory Neighborhood Commissions in the District.
+Its 7 elected Commissioners each represent a Single Member District (of approximately 2,000 residents).
+ANCs serve as the first line of local representation in DC.
 Among its purposes is to communicate the views and represent the interests of all the neighborhoods within its boundaries to the Government of the District of Columbia.
 They meet regularly on the 2nd and 4th Monday of each month with a few exceptions.
-Notifications of ANC events are provided on the various Chevy Chase social media platforms and follow them on ANC3/4G on Facebook.
+Notifications of ANC meetings and events are provided on various Chevy Chase social media platforms.
+You can follow them on ANC3/4G on Facebook.

-Ch/Art is a nonprofit 501(c)(3) community arts organization serving Chevy Chase, D.C., and Chevy Chase, Maryland.
-Ch/Art was founded in 2018 by a small group of artists who wanted to create a supportive community to collaborate and share their work.
+Ch/Art is a 501(c)(3) non-profit community arts organization serving Chevy Chase, D.C., and Chevy Chase, Maryland.
+Ch/Art was founded in 2018 by a small group of artists (the group has now grown to about 200) who wanted to create a supportive community to collaborate and share their work.
 Alongside this, the group sought to develop new opportunities for the community to access art and engage in art making.
-They host many events including their annual studio art walk featuring many open local artists studios.
+They host many events including their annual studio art walk featuring many open local artist studios.

 Chevy Chase Community Association began in 1909 when it was formed by a group of residents.
 It is a membership-driven organziation.
-Over the years, the CCCA has brought neighbors together and continues to be a voice for its citizens.
+Over the years, the CCCA has brought neighbors together and continues to be a voice for its residents.
 In addition to general membership meetings they often host civic events of interest to the community as well as one-on-one interviews with political leaders.
-These events can be found on their YouTube Channel.
-Notifications of CCCA events are provided in their newsletter, and the various Chevy Chase social media platforms.
+Recordings of their events can be found on their YouTube Channel.
+Notifications of CCCA events are provided in their newsletter, through the Chevy Chase News & Notes monthly newsletter, and various Chevy Chase social media platforms.
 CCCA officially changed it's name from Citizens to Community on Jan.
 1, 2023.
-CCCA is a 501(c)(4) nonprofit.
+CCCA is a 501(c)(4) non-profit.

 Lafayette Home and School Association (HSA) is a group of volunteer parents, Lafayette staff, and local community members involved with Lafayette Elementary School.
 The HSA is a 501(c)(3) non-profit, similar to a traditional PTA.
 The HSA’s primary mission is to bring home and school closer together, promoting cooperation among parents, teachers, and other staff, the community, and the D.C. government, and to work for the best interests of the children.
 See Lafayette calendar of events and follow Lafayette ES on Facebook.